 If you simply want to look at your ride routes and share them with friends, all of that data is there as well.
 Riders can connect Polar Flow with Strava, Komoot, and other popular apps to share ride files in just a few clicks.
 If your Strava account is linked to the Singletracks trail database, your ride will be automatically loaded so you can share trail info with our community.

-This watch is tough.
+The Polar Grit X is tough.
 It’s the first multisport piece I’ve tested where I didn’t put a protective cover over the face because Polar said it was tested and tough.
 They didn’t lie.
 I have crashed with this watch a few times, scraped it across rocks during hike-a-bike sessions, and banged it against my frame on multiple occasions.
 It still looks good enough to wear with a suit.
 It’s not the least expensive timepiece, but if you dig the training and tracking features it is one that will last a while.
 The massive battery life and broad functionality make it a great companion for training and adventures alike.